 Chronic back pain is the leader cause for absence at work in industrialized countries, followed closely by cold and flu.
 Given how widespread back pains are, there is a surprisingly tremendous of misinformation out there on what actually helps.
 So let’s get on demystifying three common back pain myths!

 Myth #1 Training Your Core Will Strengthen Your Weak Back

 Building core strength is an important part of an exercise regime.
 Plus you can get some sexy looking abs.

-But recent studies have shown that exercise for your core do no more good than generally exercising your entire body.
+Recent studies have shown that exercise for your core do no more good than generally exercising your entire body.
 The contracted core muscles may even pull on the spine, causing more disc compression.
 The better option is working the whole body, building and lengthening the torso muscles.

 Myth #2 Using an Ergonomic Chair Will Help Reverse Back Pain